Skip to content

 Primitive Type

-TypeBox API is designed around and similar to TypeScript type.
+The TypeBox API is designed around and is similar to TypeScript types.

-There are a lot of familiar names and behaviors that intersect with TypeScript counter-parts like: String, Number, Boolean, and Object as well as more advanced features like Intersect, KeyOf, Tuple for versatility.
+There are many familiar names and behaviors that intersect with TypeScript counterparts, such as String, Number, Boolean, and Object, as well as more advanced features like Intersect, KeyOf, and Tuple for versatility.

-If you are familiar with TypeScript, creating a TypeBox schema has the same behavior as writing a TypeScript type except it provides an actual type validation in runtime.
+If you are familiar with TypeScript, creating a TypeBox schema behaves the same as writing a TypeScript type, except it provides actual type validation at runtime.

 To create your first schema, import Elysia.t from Elysia and start with the most basic type: